 How long does it take to see results from mountain climbers?

-15 minutes of mountain climbers a day could help you burn an extra 1100 calories in 10 days which is about 0.31 pounds of body fat.
-30 days 3300 calories and so on…
+A 185-pound (83 kg) person doing 15 minutes of mountain climbers a day for a week can burn an extra 1225 calories or about 0.35 pounds (0.15 kg) of body fat.

 Should you do mountain climbers for calorie burning?

 Mountain climbers can help you burn nice amounts of calories.
 For this purpose, they can be a good exercise choice.